daveminer/old-salt/README.md

 _Note: This step will write to the **client/.env.local** file._

-Open another terminal at the project root and run `make deploy`.
+Open another terminal at the project root and run `make contract`.
 This command will deploy the contract, seed the development player accounts with game resources, and write the new contract address to the **client/.env.local** file (or create it if it doesn't exist).